Pay your bills directly in Crypto.

 “How widespread is acceptance?”

-Acceptance is growing across remittance, SaaS, utilities and specialist merchants.
+Acceptance is growing across remittance, SaaS, utilities, and specialist merchants.
 Starting small and monitoring demand helps justify scaling up.

-7) Helpful enhancements
+6. Helpful enhancements

 Business adoption checklist

-Decide native vs hybrid settlement
+Decide on native vs hybrid settlement

 Select 1–3 initial accepted assets (consider a stablecoin)